stuffbymax/ARCH-LINUX-ONLY-LICENSE/README.md

 # THE DIFFERENCES

+v1.0 is the original license

-v1.1 is the original license
+v1.1 is the simplified license

 v1.6 is more restricted license